Efinix-Inc/br2-efinix/docs/generate_sapphire_soc_for_linux.md

 ## Assign Pinout for SPI 1

 Table below shows the best known configuration for assigning the pinout for SPI 1.
+The SPI 1 is used for SD card.
 Please note that `system_uart_0_io_*` also need to reassign for `T120F324`.
 You can use other pinout by referring to the devkit user guide and schematics at [Efinix support page](https://www.efinixinc.com/support/docs.php).

 | Board    | Instance Name                                                                                                                                                  | Pin                                                                                              | Mode                                                            | I/O standard | Clock Signal                      |
 | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ | --------------------------------------------------------------- | ------------ | --------------------------------- |